stevecrozz/lithostech.com/_posts/2008-09-29-extending-zend-controller-action.markdown

     reusable than base controllers.\r\n\r\nJust some considerations to keep in mind!
     =)"
 ---
+{% responsive_image path: static/img/full/2008/zend-framework-logo.jpg
-{% picture thumbnail-left 2008/zend-framework-logo.jpg alt="Zend Framework logo" %}

-Once you understand all the basic concepts of writing programs, the practice of software development can sometimes devolve into a simple exercise in pattern recognition.
+alt: "Zend Framework logo" class: "img-float-left" %} Once you understand all the basic concepts of writing programs, the practice of software development can sometimes devolve into a simple exercise in pattern recognition.
 If you catch yourself writing the same code more than once or twice, you're probably doing something wrong.
 Here's an example that will apply particularly to those of us who use the Zend Framework.

 Typically, in a web application following MVC design principles, there are patterns that emerge from your actions.
 Patterns like access